 For traditional approaches to RHA, there have tended to be gaps between state of the practice and state of the art based on what has been proven successful in flight and what is possible from a research and development perspective.
 RHA is always forced to evolve at the speed of technology development and insertion, which can strain accepted methodologies, particularly considering significant mission objective and acquisition strategy evolutions.
-Furthermore, much of the critical RHA knowledge in the spaceflight community is experiential and tied to a relatively small number of subject matter experts, placing paramount importance on continuously aggregating and documenting best practices for the wider community, which needs to leverage these discipline resources.
-The NESC RHA guidelines aimed to analyze and convert current best practices into a more detailed guideline resource that could serve as a crosscutting and comprehensive reference document as well as a springboard for subsequent handbooks and technical standards.
+Furthermore, avoid destructive radiation effects at the part level. like much of the critical RHA knowledge in the spaceflight comthe Schottky diode failure shown in Figure 3, and they can munity is experiential and tied to a relatively small number also be used to support complex circuit and system deof subject matter experts, placing paramount importance on sign trades aimed at optimizing the balance between availcontinuously aggregating and documenting best practices ability, reliability, and technological capabilities required for the wider community, which needs to leverage these disto achieve mission objectives.
+A robust and thriving RHA cipline resources.
+The NESC RHA guidelines aimed to anacapability helps ensure NASA's avionics capabilities are lyze and convert current best practices into a more detailed second to none and ready to tackle a wide range of exploguideline resource that could serve as a crosscutting and ration, science, and space technology challenges now and comprehensive reference document as well as a springin the decades to come. board for subsequent handbooks and technical standards.